MikiMiller95/Homeostatic-Tunable-Assemblies/Figure7/README.md

 [README.md](https://github.com/user-attachments/files/31622561/README.md)
 # Figure 7: correlated E/I input and synaptic drift

-This directory contains the cleaned code associated with **Figure 7**.
+This directory contains the code associated with **Figure 7**.
 The figure compares spiking-network simulations with population theory to show how correlations shared across excitatory and inhibitory external inputs shape synaptic drift.

 The active plotting script fills four panels of a 2 × 3 canvas: